jas-soh/jasmine/_posts/2018-09-30-Jr-World-Championships.md

 image: worlds_tt.jpg
 ---

-This one will stay with me forever :)
+My experience racing at Junior Road World Championships is one that will stay with me forever.
+A lot of hard work was put into qualifying for the national team.
+Luckily, motivation was at an all-time high leading into this race; hence, I was mentally in a good place to be training harder than ever before.

-{% include image.html file="worlds_team.jpg" alt="worlds team" caption="This is my worlds team" %}
+{% include image.html file="worlds_team.jpg" alt="worlds team" caption="My junior women's worlds team doing a recon of the road race." %}